72+ Summer Writing Prompts + Activities

 - Story Starter: My kingdom of sand where I spend my days…

-- Write about life in ice cream land
+- Write about life in ice cream land – A place where everything is made out of ice cream.

 - You find a strange creature on the beach – describe it.